 - a midline, infraumbilical soft tissue mass with peripheral calcification is characteristically urachal adenocarcinoma unless proven otherwise (calcification in 70% of cases)

 - usually large tumours (5-6 cm) with prominent extravesical component

 - mixed solid-cystic appearance in most cases

 Solid components of the tumor are isointense, while cystic mucinous component appears hyperintense on T2W images.
 Localising a urachal carcinoma may be easier on the sagittal images.

 Treatment and prognosis

 Due to their extravesical location, urachal carcinomas present very late and thus carry a poor prognosis.
 Radical cystectomy is considered the treatment of choice.
-However, en bloc resection of the extravesical component, adjacent peritoneum and abdominal wall is also needed.
+However, en bloc resection of the extravesical component, adjacent peritoneum and the abdominal wall is also needed.